jpotts/alfresco-developer-series/README.md

 Source code from the [ecmarchitect.com Alfresco Developer Series](https://ecmarchitect.com/alfresco-developer-series) tutorials.

-These tutorials are written for Alfresco 6.x, both Community and Enterprise Editions.
-They leverage Alfresco SDK 4.0.
+These tutorials are written for Alfresco 7.x, both Community and Enterprise Editions.
+They leverage Alfresco SDK 4.2.
 That version of the SDK will not work with older versions of Alfresco.
-If you want to go through these tutorials using an older version of Alfresco and the SDK, switch to the sdk-3.0.1 tag.
+If you want to go through these tutorials using an older version of Alfresco and the SDK, switch to an older tag.

 The tutorials build upon each other.
 The recommended order of progression is: